ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 Presented at the

-The ANS Award for Meritorious Performance in Operations Award recognizes outstanding performance by both licensed and unlicensed personnel in the operation of nuclear facilities.
-It can be awarded to a single individual or a group who work as a team.
+The Meritorious Performance in Operations Award recognizes outstanding performance by both licensed and unlicensed personnel in the operation of nuclear facilities.
+It can be awarded to an individual or group who worked as a team.

 The outstanding performance may be activities of the following type: